What's New in SKY Index Professional v7.0

 You now have significantly more control over sorting.
 (You define what characters are equal to a space, what characters are symbols, and what characters will be interpreted as a full stop.)

-All core editing commands are now assigned to a single function key for quick editing.
+All 'core' editing commands are now assigned to a single function key for quick editing.

 Core editing commands have modifiers for duplicating and grouping making it much easier to remember the commands for performing these compound commands.
+For a description of the core editing commands click here.

 You can now apply "Note" formatting to text so that the text will appear in the data entry grid and the Preview Pane, but will not sort and will not appear in the generated index.
 You can group on this new text style.